optimizely/Optimizely-iOS-SDK/Documentation/QuickStart-Guide/doc.markdown

     UILabel *label = [[UILabel alloc] initWithFrame:...];
     label.optimizelyId = @"pricing-title-label";

 For any views that you want to swizzle, you should give them a unique `optimizelyId`.
-All the subviews of that view will also automatically become visible to the editor, so there's no need to assign an `optimizelyId` to each subview.
-A good guideline is that you need to assign an `optimizelyId` to the view of each of your view controllers.

 ### Code blocks

 This allows developers to execute different code paths based on the active experiment and variation.
 Users will be randomly bucketed into a particular variation and the variationId passed into the block will reflect their bucket.
 This is the most powerful method for creating experiments, but requires the app to be resubmitted to the app store.